Mubeen Rowe MBACP

 Completing a General Certificate in Online Counselling Skills (validated by the Counselling & Psychotherapy Central Awards Body) in 2013, helped me to formalise my online experience, and I am a registered member of the BACP.

 I am also a member of the BACP Coaching Division and successfully completed a Postgraduate Diploma in Executive Coaching & Organisation Development (accredited by the Association for Coaching) in 2014.
 With a wide professional experience of public, private, charitable and corporate businesses, I work with individuals during life transitions, prepare for role changes through one-to-one career coaching, and provide organisational development and leadership consultancy.
-More information on this aspect of my work will soon be available via a separate website currently being developed, however, you are welcome to contact me directly to enquire about this.
+Please contact me directly for more information about this.

-Outside of my private practice, I work part time for an independent Employee Assistance Programme provider, coordinating global trauma/counselling support for diverse international clients working in high stress environments and overseas postings.
+Outside of my private practice, I work part time for an independent Employee Assistance Programme provider, coordinating counselling support for diverse UK and international clients at times working in high stress environments and overseas postings.

 Personally and professionally, I have an active interest in and commitment to improving choice and access to services, without stereotyping or compromising on quality.
 For me, that means facilitating conditions that enhance growth and wellbeing, and respect for human dignity, whatever your background.
 To read more about this, please visit the Diversity & Identity page.